GuodingChen/iHydroSlide3D/Manual.md

 - HDF5$\geq$1.10.*
 - Python$\geq$3.8

-Note: the PHyL is also expected to be compiled and performed earlier versions of the above environments.
+Note: the iHydroSlide3D is also expected to be compiled and performed earlier versions of the above environments.
 The versions are recommended to avoid unforeseen errors.

 #### Hardware requirements

 - RAM$\geq$3 G
 - Number of CPU cores$\geq$2

-PHyL can run on most current computer equipment, from personal computers to enterprise-class high-performance computers (HPC).
+iHydroSlide3D can run on most current computer equipment, from personal computers to enterprise-class high-performance computers (HPC).

 #### Overview of the file structure

 The following file tree includes a detailed description:

 ```
-📦PHyL_v1.0
+📦iHydroSlide3D_v1.0
  ┣ 📂Build (Folder used to store CMake configuring files)
  ┣ 📂DownscalingBasicData (Basic inputs for the soil downsacling module)
  ┃ ┣ 📜TWI_coarse.asc (Topographic wetness index with coarse resolution)